 - Write 5 Guest Blogs – In a roundabout way this was achieved in 2021.
 I’m going to keep this goal this year, though to be honest it’s on the small side and I’ve got a higher number in the back of my head.

-- Create a Travel Hacking Course – I keep thinking that this is a huge goal and at the same time part of me it’s saying it’s not because I teach and plan lessons for all of my private students.
+- Create a Travel Hacking Course – I keep thinking that this is a huge goal and at the same time part of me it’s saying it’s not because I teach and plan lessons for all of my private language students.
 If you’ve been kicking around here for a couple of years, you’ll know that I’ve offered 1-on-1 travel coaching services teaching Canadians how to pay themselves to travel in the past.
 When the pandemic hit, I didn’t have the energy to navigate all of the changes, let alone convince people that it was in fact the actual best time to learn how to travel hack and prepare for when borders open again.
 When I served in restaurants and bars I hated upselling – if someone wanted bacon with their caesar salad, they’d ask!
 I often felt like I was duping or pressuring them to spend more money.
 At the same time, there was definitely a sense of satisfaction when people actually wanted whatever was being sold.
 Back to the course, though.
 With other projects on the horizon, I still want to continue teaching you how to pay yourself to travel.
 I literally yelp anytime I hear someone paid full-price for a(n over-priced) flight.
 There’s no sane reason to!!!
 The number one topic people have always asked me about is how I finance my travels, so I know that you all have the desire to learn more.
 (That’s one of the reasons I created the Budget Tidbits on Instagram and Budget Blogs on this website.)
 I’ve taken one step towards this goal already and invested in a creator account for a platform I’ve used many times as a student.
 Now it’s time to convert those 1-on-1 lessons into scripts to video the lessons, and to create more tangible resources (yay worksheets and homework!) for you to practice what you learn.
 I’d really love to hear if there’s anything in particular about finances and travel or rewards and travel that you’ve got questions about.
 Drop them in the comments below or send me a DM on Instagram!

 - Start a Podcast and / or a YouTube Channel – I’ve been tossing ideas around in my mind for both of these projects for a couple of years.
 I’m tentatively placing this on here, knowing that I’m already setting my sights on a LOT of big goals for this year that have steep learning curves requiring large financial investments (see the last goal below!).
 If I can find a way to sanely (ha!) achieve this, I think it will be pretty kickass to learn some new skills, expand my creative interests, and interact with and share some amazing people, places, and ideas with you.

 - Build a Camper Van and Document It – This is the goal I’m most anxious about sharing.
 It’s the loftiest goal on this whole list.
 I’ve proven time and again that I can do anything I set my mind to but I’m still daunted by it.
-Since living in various tiny cars in 2017 I have flirted with this idea of building out and living in a van (if I can live in a Yaris, a van seems like a piece of cake!).
-Nearly all the YouTube videos I’ve watched over the past 4 years are people doing just that: Sim & Kartik, Chris & Nicole, Waterloo Region’s Katie Steckly and her husband Dan, Eamon & Bec, the Vanwives, Kara & Nate, Kingin It, and more.
+Since living in various tiny cars in 2017 I have flirted with this idea of building out and living in a van.
+If I can live in a Yaris, a van seems like a piece of cake!
+Nearly all the YouTube videos I’ve watched over the past 4 years are people doing just that: Sim & Kartik of the Brown Vanlife, Chris & Nicole, Waterloo Region’s Katie Steckly and her husband Dan, Eamon & Bec, the Vanwives, Kara & Nate, Kingin It, and more.
 It’s been a blast getting to chat and become friends with some of these adventurous souls, many of them Canadians and fellow Ontarians, and fingers crossed our plans to meet up this year pan out.
 There are a few reasons I’m terrified to put this goal out into the universe: 1) It’s just me.
 Unlike each of the people above who had 2 people to finance, plan, build, and live this lifestyle together, I’m flying – ‘er driving – solo which changes a LOT.
 There have definitely been individuals who’ve accomplished this before, but it still feels like a huge mountain to climb.
 2) I don’t have full confidence I’ll pull it off yet, but the pep talks have already started.
 3) Did I mention the cost already?
 The fact that I’m not a carpenter or plumber or have never done this before isn’t that scary since there’s YouTube, plenty of helpful sites, and a few skilled friends who’ve already offered to help.
 However, thanks to Instagram and the pandemic, “vanlife” has become outrageously popular, which means prices for items have soared and supply is low.
 I like a good challenge though, and tend to put blinders on and go full force when I want to achieve something.
 Wish me luck!!!!

 Are you planning any 2022 goals?